maxitg/SetReplace/README.md

 <img src="READMEImages/StatesListPlot.png" width="746">

 `"StatesList"` shows a compressed version of the evolution.
-To see how state changes with each applied replacement, use **`"AllEventsStatesList"`**:
+To see how the state changes with each applied replacement, use **`"AllEventsStatesList"`**:

 ```wl
 In[] := WolframModelPlot /@ WolframModel[{{1, 2, 3}, {4, 5, 6}, {1, 4}} ->